 The premises liability attorney in this case did point to a specific North Carolina building code statute, which seemed to imply that a city had a duty under that statute to certain expertise.
 The building code language pointed out by the trial attorney required cities to exercise “due care.”
 The city argued that this was only a generalized duty and didn’t provide a specific, legally enforceable duty in a premises liability case to specific, injured third parties.

 To be successful in challenging this general protection against liability, the premises liability attorney has only two options, or exceptions.
-First, to show that there’s some special relationship between the injured party and the City itself.
-Second, there’s a possibility that the City had somehow created a “special duty.”
-This is often shown if the city officials had promised some special protection to person X. Arguably, this might come about through special rules or protections for people with vulnerabilities, such as disabilities.
+First, to show that there’s some relationship between the injured party and the City itself.
+This is often shown if the city officials had promised some protection to person X. Arguably, this might come about through rules or protections for people with vulnerabilities, such as disabilities.

 Ultimately, in this case, it was almost impossible for the premises liability attorney to show an actual broken “promise.”
 There have been cases where promises were clearly made.
 Several of those cases involved firefighters who had assured someone that they would provide service in case of a fire.